The Boardroom vs. the Assistant

 Code Generation

-Developers love ChatGPT for writing and debugging code.
-It's fast, intuitive, and saves hours.
+Developers rely on ChatGPT (and Codex) for writing, debugging, and shipping code.
 This is specialized work that Verdikt doesn't target.

 Cost Per Individual User